gruffymax/lora-guide/README.md

 ## Arduino Script
 The Arduino script will require the OTAA credentials updating to your own.
-These are setup on TTN or CHirpstack.
+These are setup on TTN or Chirpstack.

 ## Node.JS Script
 An instance of MYSQL will need to be configured for this script to work.
 Please